Advanced Yoga Practices (AYP) 200-hour Teacher Training Course, Koh Tao, Thailand

 Prices are in British Pounds.

 The cost includes accommodation, food and the course fee.
-It also includes 3 day trips during the course to visit other parts of the island and to go snorkelling.
+It also includes 3 day trips during the course to visit other parts of the island and to go snorkelling on a boat trip.

 A £300 non-refundable deposit is required to secure your place on the course.
 The balance will then be due two-months before the course starts.